-- There is existing storm sewer, sanitary sewer and watermain infrastructure available within and adjacent-to the subject development Site. - A Servicing Capacity Check has been initiated so as to verify the capacity of existing municipal sewers and watermains to service the proposed Development of the Site. - There are existing private sanitary sewers, storm sewers and watermains within the Site, which are proposed to be in-part retained to service the proposed development. - There is an existing private storm sewer which passes-through the subject Development Lands and which is proposed to be retained in the proposed development because it presently services, and will remain to service, the adjacent lands which are presently under the same ownership as the development Site.
+- There is existing storm sewer, sanitary sewer and watermain infrastructure available within and adjacent-to the subject development Site. - A Servicing Capacity Check has been completed so as to verify the capacity of existing municipal sewers and watermains to service the proposed Development of the Site.
+It was thereby confirmed that existing municipal watermains and sanitary sewers have available capacity to support the proposed development and no offsite sewer or watermain infrastructure improvements are required. - There are existing private sanitary sewers, storm sewers and watermains within the Site, which are proposed to be in-part retained to service the proposed development.

-- There is an existing Stormwater Management Pond adjacent-to the Site, which presently provides stormwater detention/quantity control (up-to the 1-in-100-year event) for the subject site, and will continue to do-so for the proposed Development of the Site.
+- There is an existing private storm sewer which passes-through the subject Development Lands and which is proposed to be retained in the proposed development because it presently services, and will remain to service, the adjacent lands which are presently under the same ownership as the development Site. - There is an existing Stormwater Management Pond adjacent-to the Site, which presently provides stormwater detention/quantity control (up-to the 1-in-100-year event) for the subject site, and will continue to do-so for the proposed Development of the Site.
 The Site's imperviousness is no-more than that which was allocated-for in the Pond's design, therefore the pond provides adequate quantity control for the proposed development. - A stormwater filter has been specified to provide stormwater quality control for the proposed development Site; the filter has been sized and specified to provide 80% TSS Removal and has been ETV-certified accordingly. - Stormwater balance/retention will be addressed by infiltration galleries.
 The site presently comprises, in the existing condition, four infiltration galleries, however only the largest is proposed to remain in the proposed development.
 An additional infiltration gallery is proposed within the Park area in Phase 1 to provide additional stormwater retention, thereby satisfying municipal criteria for water balance. - The site has a significant grade/elevation difference from the highest-point to the lowest-point, of more-than 4m; this occurs gradually over the site's area and preliminarily, no significant grading features or retaining walls are required on account of the grade difference. - Minor-system storm runoff will drain via piped storm sewers and mechanical storm drainage systems within the buildings (to be designed at the Building Permit stage), to existing municipal storm sewers. - Major-system storm runoff will drain via overland flows and the major overland flow route, as illustrated on the Functional Grading Plan(s). - Standard erosion and sediment control measures are to be specified at the SPA stage, pertaining-to the construction stage.